 San Mateo County Community College District only accepts coursework completed at an United States of America regionally accredited institution (see "Accepted Accreditation").

-If a private, for-profit college has independent articulation with the CSU system, that articulation is honored for application of coursework toward associate degree general education requirements and California State University General Education certification.
+Independent articulation between a private, for-profit college and the CSU system is applied toward associate degree general education requirements and California State University General Education certification.

-Also, some private, for-profit colleges offer courses with similar titles which appear to be equivalent to courses offered by colleges in the SMCCCD.
+Private, for-profit colleges offer courses which may appear equivalent to courses offered by SMCCCD colleges.
 However, the elements of the course – course content, learning objectives, lecture and/or lab hours, prerequisites/corequisites – may not be congruent with the SMCCCD course.
-When evaluating coursework, all these elements are taken into consideration.
+All these elements are taken into consideration when evaluating coursework.

-We are required to carefully scrutinize general education courses in the areas of written and oral communication, critical thinking and composition, and mathematics and quantitative reasoning that represent the following areas.
+We carefully scrutinize general education courses in written and oral communication, critical thinking and composition, and mathematics and quantitative reasoning that represent the following areas.

 For California State University General Education Certification:

 - CSU GE Area A1 – Oral Communication